Currency Debasement (Pt I): Laying the Foundations

 The increase in the price of a good or service is one way to think about inflation.
 But what is “price”?
 It is the amount of money required to buy a good (egg sandwich) or service (insurance contract).
 Defining inflation as the “change of money required to buy THE SAME good or service” helps to understand currency debasement.

-Inflation is the extra amount of currency required to buy the same good or service.
+Inflation is the extra amount of currency required to buy the same good or service over time.

 If an egg sandwich bought today is identical to the one bought last year, or the insurance contract has not been amended in 12 months, then if their prices rise, I need more Pounds and Pence today (compared to last year) to buy the same identical product.
 Therefore, I will need more coins to buy the same sandwich or will need to write a cheque for 12% more money to buy the same insurance contract.